 It is extremely important that you speak with your Financial Aid Counselor before reducing your enrollment or changing course grading options to audit.
 Your awards will be canceled or reduced if you fail to maintain required enrollment.
 Courses that are audited, canceled, dropped, or retroactively dropped do not count toward required enrollment.

 Repeated failure to complete attempted courses can lead to a violation of the Satisfactory Academic Progress policy.
-Please review this policy at www.financialaid.umd.edu before withdrawing from any courses.
+Please review the Satisfactory Academic Policy before withdrawing from any courses.

 Students with a credit balance of $250.00 or less are eligible to receive a cash refund, subject to the availability of funds.
 Please visit the office in-person to obtain a cash refund voucher, and be sure to bring a photo ID with you.